MB-Motive/NFP-Power-Platform-Library/README.md

 ## 📄 License
 This project is licensed under the [MIT License](https://github.com/MB-Motive/NFP-Power-Platform-Library/blob/main/LICENSE).
 All code is licensed under MIT unless otherwise noted in a subdirectory's own LICENSE file.
 All solutions are supplied as-is, and are meant to be a starting point for your organisation.
+Always trial in a development/sandbox environment first.

 ## 🎯 Roadmap
 Ideas for future components and solutions might include: